idancohen88/efficient_sampling/README.md

 ```

 ## Sampling
-For sampling for the B+Tree, need to call one of the next methods, each one implementing another method for sampling data from a B+Tree:
+For sampling from the B+ Tree, you need to call one of the following methods, each implementing a different approach for sampling data from a B+ Tree:
 ```
 # index_h3 is a B+Tree with 1_000_000 values, which in our case is a B+Tree of height 3
 sampled_data = index_h3.sample_distribution_oriented_height_three(k=10_000)